Sold Ceramics

 Height 40 mm (1.58 inch), diameter of rim 70 mm (2.76 inch), diameter of footring 31 mm (1.22 inch)

 Teacup on a footring.
-Decorated in encre de Chine and gold with on the rim laub- und bandelwerk border.
+Decorated in encre de Chine and gold with on the rim a laub- und bandelwerk border.
 On the bottom the Roman goddess of love Venus sitting on the foam of the sea with her winged boy/son Amor or Cupid who is holding a gold-headed arrow.

 The design is part of a series of the months of the year engraved by Claude III Audran (1658-1734), Venus symbolizes April.
 Amor or Cupid is often depicted as carrying two sets of arrows: one set gold-headed, which inspire love; and the other lead-headed, which inspire hatred.
 (Hervouët 1986, p.296)